 - Subnet - Choose or create a subnet with at least 64 IP addresses (/24).
 This subnet must be used only for this Azure HPC Cache instance.

 Set cache capacity

 On the Cache page, you must set the capacity of your cache.
-The values set here determine how much data your cache can hold and how quickly it can service client requests.
+The values set here determine how quickly your cache can service client requests and how much data it can hold.

 - The maximum data transfer rate for the cache (throughput), in GB/second